 U.S. government securities held in the SOMA are lent to U.S. government securities dealers in order to facilitate the effective functioning of the domestic securities market.
 Securities-lending transactions are fully collateralized by other U.S. government securities and the collateral taken is in excess of the market value of the securities loaned.
 The FRBNY charges the dealer a fee for borrowing securities and the fees are reported as a component of "Other income."

-Activity related to securities sold under agreements to repurchase and securities lending is allocated to each of the Reserve Banks on a percentage basis derived from the annual settlement of interdistrict clearings.
-Securities purchased under agreements to resell are allocated to FRBNY and not allocated to the other Reserve Banks.
+Activity related to securities sold under agreements to repurchase and securities lending is allocated to each of the Reserve Banks on a percentage basis derived from an annual settlement of the interdistrict settlement account.
+On February 15, 2007 the FRBNY began allocating to the other Reserve Banks the activity related to securities purchased under agreements to resell.